GoogleCloudPlatform/community/tutorials/streaming-vr-content-from-a-virtual-workstation-using-nvidia-cloudxr/index.md

 + Create a virtual workstation running Windows Server 2019.
 + Install SteamVR and NVIDIA CloudXR on the workstation.
 + Load the CloudXR client on a virtual reality head-mounted display (HMD).
-+ Connect to the virtual workstation through the CloudXR client
++ Connect to the virtual workstation through the CloudXR client.

 ## Costs